Mayyixx/Big-Caverns/README.md

 In this repository, the Big Caverns as a project will be named as project Lodibidon.

 Of course big thanks to XxBlazeBerryxX :D

+The housing code in this project will be under the ".ho" for HOusing.

+*I tried .hs for HouSing, but thats Haskell, and I also tried .hh for Hypixel Housing but APPARENTLY ITS C++*